 Sharing visual content on social media doesn’t mean you have to stick to just photos.
 Check out this beautiful infographic presented by the British Dental Health Foundation on how to prevent tooth decay in children.

 Infographics are a fantastic way to relay information or data to your followers in a different, exciting way that can be shared on sites like Facebook and Twitter in addition to your own blog.
-You can easily create infographics here.

 In addition, videos are a great way to spruce up any social media page.
 If you don’t have a YouTube channel with videos to share, don’t worry—a smartphone can help you get started!
 Have an office staff member film you sharing quick, thirty-second videos that address some of the most frequently asked questions you hear from patients.
 You can create a YouTube channel or simply share the videos directly from your smartphone onto your social media pages!